veo-labs/openveo-plugin-generator/docs/tutorial.md

   return new BooksModel(new BooksProvider(database));
 };

-// You should consider overriding the following methods from EntityController :
+// You should consider overriding the following methods from EntityController:
 // BooksController.prototype.getEntitiesAction
 // BooksController.prototype.getEntityAction
 // BooksController.prototype.updateEntityAction